sendbird/sendbird-calls-android/README.md

 Register `SendBirdCallListner` first to receive incoming calls.
 Accept or decline incoming calls by using the `directCall.accept()` or the `directCall.end()` methods.
 If the call is accepted, a media session will automatically be established.

 Before accepting any calls, the `directCall.setListener()` must be registered in the `SendBirdCallListener`.
-Once registered, `directCall.setListener()` enables reacting to in-call events through callbacks methods.
+Once registered, `directCall.setListener()` enables reacting to in-call events through callback methods.

 ```java
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, new SendBirdCallListener() {